Adroiti/docs-for-code-review-tools/RuboCop/Lint-UselessSetterCall.md

-Pattern: Lint/UselessSetterCall
+Pattern: Useless setter call

 Issue: -

 ## Description

 This cop checks for setter call to local variable as the final expression of a function definition.

 ### Example